kiwiirc/irc-framework/docs/clientapi.md

 Part/leave a channel with an optional parting message.

 ##### `.setTopic(channel, newTopic)`
-Set the topic of a channel
+Set the topic of a channel, if newTopic is falsy or only whitespace then `.clearTopic()` will be called.

 ##### `.clearTopic(channel)`
-Remove the topic of a channel
+Remove the topic of a channel.

 ##### `.ctcpRequest(target, type [, paramN])`
 Send a CTCP request to target with any number of parameters.